blakeramos/PaaSForSaaS/Lab300A/LabGuide300A.md

 ![](./images/SelectERPConnector.png " ")

 -   You will be prompted to enter a name for the connection you are trying to make.
-Enter **ERP Cloud** in the name section and the Identifier will autogenerate.
+Enter **ERP Cloud** in the name section and the Identifier will auto-generate.
 Leave the role as **Trigger and Invoke**.
 Click the **Create Button**.

+-   Note: When creating a connection the name cannot be the same as any existing connection.
+If you are in a shared instance please add your initials at the end of the name.

 ![](./images/ERPDetails.png " ")